Bayesian Structure Learning in Sparse Gaussian Graphical Models: Statistical performance

 \subsubsection{Extensive comparison with Bayesian methods}

 We perform here a comprehensive simulation with respect to different graph structures to evaluate the performance of our Bayesian method and compare it with two recently proposed trans-dimensional MCMC algorithms; WL \citep{wang2012efficient} and Lenkoski \citep{lenkoski2013direct}.
-Corresponding to different sparsity patterns, we consider 7 different kinds of synthetic graphical models: \begin{itemize} \item[1.] \textit{Circle:} A graph with $k_{ii}=1$, $k_{i,i-1}=k_{i-1,i}=0.5$, and $k_{1p}=k_{p1}=0.4$, and $k_{ij}=0$ otherwise. \item[2.] \textit{Star:} A graph in which every node is connected to the first node, with $k_{ii}=1$, $k_{1i}=k_{i1}=0.1$, and $k_{ij}=0$ otherwise. \item[3.] \textit{AR(1):} A graph with $\sigma_{ij}=0.7^{|i-j|}$. \item[4.] \textit{AR(2):} A graph with $k_{ii}=1$, $k_{i,i-1}=k_{i-1,i}=0.5$, and $k_{i,i-2}=k_{i-2,i}=0.25$, and $k_{ij}=0$ otherwise. \item[5.] \textit{random:} A graph in which the edge set $E$ is randomly generated from independent Bernoulli distributions with probability $2/(p-1)$ and corresponded precision matrix is generated from $K \sim W_G(3,I_p)$. \item[6.] \textit{Cluster:} A graph in which the number of clusters is $ \max \left\{ 2, \left[ p/20 \right] \right\} $.
+Corresponding to different sparsity patterns, we consider 7 different kinds of synthetic graphical models: \begin{itemize} \item[1.] \textit{Circle:} A graph with $k_{ii}=1$, $k_{i,i-1}=k_{i-1,i}=0.5$, and $k_{1p}=k_{p1}=0.4$, and $k_{ij}=0$ otherwise. \item[2.] \textit{Star:} A graph in which every node is connected to the first node, with $k_{ii}=1$, $k_{1i}=k_{i1}=0.1$, and $k_{ij}=0$ otherwise. \item[3.] \textit{AR(1):} A graph with $\sigma_{ij}=0.7^{|i-j|}$. \item[4.] \textit{AR(2):} A graph with $k_{ii}=1$, $k_{i,i-1}=k_{i-1,i}=0.5$, and $k_{i,i-2}=k_{i-2,i}=0.25$, and $k_{ij}=0$ otherwise. \item[5.] \textit{Random:} A graph in which the edge set $E$ is randomly generated from independent Bernoulli distributions with probability $2/(p-1)$ and the corresponding precision matrix is generated from $K \sim W_G(3,I_p)$. \item[6.] \textit{Cluster:} A graph in which the number of clusters is $ \max \left\{ 2, \left[ p/20 \right] \right\} $.
 Each cluster has the same structure as a random graph.
-The corresponded precision matrix is generated from $K \sim W_G(3,I_p)$. \item[7.] \textit{scale-free:} A graph which is generated by using B-A algorithm \citep{albert2002statistical}.
-The resulted graph has $p - 1$ edges.
-The corresponded precision matrix is generated from $K \sim W_G(3,I_p)$. \end{itemize}
+The corresponding precision matrix is generated from $K \sim W_G(3,I_p)$. \item[7.] \textit{Scale-free:} A graph which is generated by using the B-A algorithm \citep{albert2002statistical}.
+The resulting graph has $p - 1$ edges.
+The corresponding precision matrix is generated from $K \sim W_G(3,I_p)$. \end{itemize}

 For each graphical model, we consider four different scenarios: (1) dimension $p = 10$ and sample size $n = 30$, (2) $p = 10$ and $n = 100$, (3) $p = 50$ and $n = 100$, (4) $p = 50$ and $n = 500$.